By Paul Kanwar on Apr 25, 2019, 7:11:00 AM

 Consumer products, from detergent and hairspray to tortillas and alcohol, are already delivering category-relevant experiences to their consumers.
 With smart packaging, consumers get real-time access to product/service/information when they want, and wherever they want.
 This combination of physical product with digital information will change how consumers perceive brands and ultimately, how they engage with them.

 3) Content as a Layer of Engagement

 Matching and then delivering specific content to a particular person has always been a challenge for brands.
-With smart packaging, content delivery can be optimised for each audience – maximising its relevance – for higher levels of engagement and more memorable experiences.
+With smart packaging, content delivery can be optimized for each audience – maximizing its relevance – for higher levels of engagement and more memorable experiences.